Transparency Matters: Why You Should Be Honest and Open

 Social media giant Facebook has a user base of over 2.01 billion monthly active users, sharing baby snaps, throwback school photographs, and daily updates.
-The buzzword for Facebook has always been connection.
+The buzzword for Facebook has always been, connection.
+Now it’s transparency.

-But after the Cambridge Analytica scandal earlier this year, the negative connotations are growing.
+Following on from the Cambridge Analytica scandal earlier this year, the negative connotations are growing.
 Facebook is no longer seen as a friendly company that allows you to connect with old school friends, colleagues and potential new friends.
-It’s seen as a global conglomerate that we no longer put our faith or trust into.
+It’s seen as a global conglomerate that we no longer put our faith or trust in.

 In fact, in a recent poll by The Atlantic, a whopping 57.9% of the platform’s users said they “mostly distrusted” Facebook or had “no trust” in it to keep their personal information private and secure.